wadmp/wadmp.github.io/tutorials/claim-device.md

-For this Device, the Claim Device form would look something like this:
+giFor this Device, the Claim Device form would look something like this:

 ![filledForm](/images/tutorials/device/05_claimDeviceForm2_filled.png)